- Route: Rockies

 - Email: email@example.com

-About: Hi friends!
+Hi friends!
 My name is Rachel and I am a 4th year Neuroscience Honors major with a minor in Health Communication.
 I am pre-med and planning to go to medical school after I take a gap year to work and travel the world!
 Apart from T4K, I am involved in Zeta Tau Alpha sorority, Longhorn EMS, Health Science Scholars Honors program, and Mount Nebo ministries.
-I love exploring ATX - the hiking trails, the surrounding hill country, the INCREDIBLE food, the countless views, and the endless nightlife!
-Thank you for checking out my page!
+My favorite author is Donald Miller - his books about living a good life story are part of the reason that got me here in the first place.
+I'll quote him in pretty much every blog I ever write.

 Why I Ride